Anton Joachimsthaler: Life

-Joachimsthaler was born in 1930 in Hohenelbe in the Sudetenland.
+Anton Joachimsthaler was born in 1930 in Hohenelbe in the Sudetenland.
 He studied electrical engineering at the Oskar-von-Miller-Polytechnikum, a predecessor of the Munich University of Applied Sciences.
 Afterwards he worked in 1956 for the Deutsche Bundesbahn (German Federal Railroad) as a mechanical and electrical engineer in various places, his last position being as a senior service manager in the Munich-Freimann repair station.
 Since 1969 he has occupied himself with contemporary and railroad history.

+Scholarly work

-Since the 1970s, he has produced publications on the history of technology and general history, and has contributed to television broadcasts from ZDF Mainz, such as Hitler as a private man.
+Since the 1970s, Joachimsthaler has produced publications on the history of technology and general history, best known for his works about Adolf Hitler.
+He has also contributed to television broadcasts from ZDF Mainz, such as Hitler as a private man.
 His work Korrektur einer Biografie ("Correction of a Biography"), in which he made many facts about Hitler's early years known to a broader public, was particularly well received, and his book Hitlers Ende ("Hitler's End"), which was published in English as The Last Days of Hitler: Legend, Evidence and Truth, is often cited.

-Scholarly contributions

-Joachimsthaler is best known for his contributions to the study of the life of Adolf Hitler.
-He is a researcher who has made important contributions over the last decades to revision of Hitler's early years of life in Linz, Vienna and Munich.
-Historian Richard J. Evans singled out Joachimsthaler for his "notable... minutely detailed and critical account of the evidence relating to the Nazi leader's early life."
+Historian Richard J. Evans singled out Joachimsthaler for his "notable... minutely detailed and critical account of the evidence relating to the Nazi leader's early life".
 He helped to counter the view, expressed by other historians, that the young Hitler was an established anti-semite in the period before the World War I, by highlighting convincing evidence that Hitler developed into a serious anti-semite only during or immediately after the war.
-This he ascertained from his research in the city archives of Hitler's hometown, Linz.
-Also, the fact that Stefanie Rabatsch, with whom Hitler, according to his boyhood friend August Kubizek, had developed a fanatical youthful love, had the maiden name of "Isak".
-The fact that Hitler had a romantic interest in a girl whom he believed due to her Jewish-sounding name to be Jewish, although in fact she was not, made a serious anti-Semitic attitude of the later dictator highly unlikely at that time.
+This he ascertained from his research in the city archives of Hitler's hometown, Linz, as well as the fact that Stefanie Rabatsch, with whom the young Hitler (according to his boyhood friend August Kubizek) had developed a fanatical love, had the maiden name of "Isak", although she in fact was not Jewish.